Enhance PDF Security with Timestamping via External Signing in .NET Core

 A complete working sample can be downloaded from GitHub.

-By executing the program, you will get the PDF document as follows.
+By executing the program, the output PDF document will be generated as shown below.

 Conclusion